runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 ## Elgate

 Elgate is a smaller city between Bridgeport, Eosport, and Haven.
 It subsits almost solely on income from tariffs and travellers (lodging, etc.).
-The city is on the same delta as Eosport, and there is a little-travelled ground path between them.
+The city is on the same delta as Eosport, and there is a lightly-travelled ground path between them.

 Elgate is currently run by a merchant family, which took control after the Elyos army moved out at the end of the Uon war.

 While the land on which Elgate sits has been populated for a very long time, it only really grew to a true city in 100 BC, after New Aelmos was razed by the Uon, and the fleeing inhabitiants moved north.
-It rapidly grew from a fortified refugee camp to a true city.
+It rapidly grew from a fortified refugee camp to a true city during this time.
+This recent growth means that most of the buildings in Elgate are of a very modern style compared to the other Free cities, and mostly made of wood.

 ## Vindel

 Vindel is upriver of Bridgeport, on the northwest bank.
 It serves as a hub for many vinyards and other farms in the area, and is generally considered to produce the best wine in the region.
 Ships goods overland to Elyos, as well as up and down-river.
 Vindel was founded in 2300 BC, and is ruled by a hereditary monarchy.
+While Vindel is best known for its wine, the surrounding farms also produce a significant amount of food, much like Grandel.

 The farms and vinyards that feed Vindel overlap the borders of Elyos (even moreso than most of the Free Cities), but in practice they fall under the domain of Vindel.
 The city itself employs two different guard forces
- - City Guards
- - Citadel Guards
+ - City Guards, who answer to the city bureacracy and serve as a general policing force.
+ - Citadel Guards, who answer directly to the monarch of Vindel, guarding their, and acting as an escort when they represent the city at the Council of Lords.

-The winemakers and mercants of the city also hold significant political power, and many of the vinyards employ their own mercenary guards.
+The winemakers and merchents of the city hold significant power, and many employ their own mercenary guards.

 At the end of the Uon war, Vindel initially became part of the Elyos Republic.
 However, it seceeded to join the Free Cities in 13 AC.
 This was mainly for economic reasons - The initial group of Free Cities included both Grandel and Bridgeport, so Vindel was getting hit by tarrifs upriver and downriver.
 Joining the alliance brought vindel into the Free Cities trade group, getting them out of this undesireable situation.

 ## Grandel

 Grandel is Vindel's sister city.
-It is located in the center of a large swath of farmland, especially grain.
+It is located in the center of a large region of farmland, especially grain.
 The city produces a significant percent of the Free Cities food supplies, and also ships food overland to other regions.
 Like Vindel, the surrounding farmland extends into Elyos but still effectively belongs to the city.

 Grandel is the second-oldest of the free cities after Haven, and was founded in 2690 BC.
-Historically
+Grandel has been surrounded by farmland for as long as the city has existed, and served as the focus for the Ael'daal's early expansion into cental Eaos.
+During this time, the 'daal ftequently came into conflict with the local 'fae, and in later years Grandel has remained a symbol of the tension between the two peoples.

+Even in the modern day, discrimination against the 'fae is very common in the city and the surounding regions.

 The city employs a cadre of rangers help keep its fields and farms secure and project power into the nominal borders of the Elyos republic.
 In addition to food, Grandel produces wines, textiles, and other goods.
 It is the furthest upriver of the major free cities.

+Grandel is ruled by a council of merchant families, who elect a speaker each year that represents them on Council of Lords and to other foreign powers.

-Grandel was one of the four founders of the Free cities.
+Grandel was one of the original four founding cities of the Free cities.

 ## Kenford